DSIP-UPatras/ICASSP2019_TCN/README.md

 ```

 ### Acknowledgements
-The work is supported by the Andreas Mentzelopoulos Scholarships for the University of Patras and the VUB-UPatras International
+The work is supported by the "Andreas Mentzelopoulos Scholarships for the University of Patras" and the VUB-UPatras International
 Joint Research Group (IJRG) on ICT.